vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 2002

-On a quotation of the Skandapurāṇa in the Tīrthavivecanakāṇd
+On a quotation of the Skandapurāṇa in the Tīrthavivecanakāṇḍa of

-. a of

 Lakṣmīdhara’s Kr̥tyakalpataru.
 Studies in the Skandapurāṇa V. in: IIJ 45